How Does Plastic Pollution Affect Humans:

 Who is Fighting for our Health & How Can You Join Them?

-With all this exposure, it can feel like we are living on a plastic planet, but what we love the most is sharing about the people fighting to keep us and our planet healthy, and on the plastic front, there’s a lot of successful changemakers.
+As we understand how plastic gets into the ocean and how it then gets into our bodies, it can feel like we are living on a plastic planet, but what we love the most is sharing about the people fighting to keep us and our planet healthy, and on the plastic front, there’s a lot of successful changemakers.

-Companies like our partners at Plaine Products built their entire company around removing single-use plastic from our lives, and they are constantly innovating to make an impact in building a plastic-free world.
+Environmentally friendly companies like our partners at Plaine Products built their entire company around removing single-use plastic from our lives, and they are constantly innovating to make an impact in building a plastic-free world.
 When it comes to single-use plastics we use daily, bath and body care is a primary culprit—shampoo, conditioner, soap, lotion, they all come in plastic bottles tossed out after use.

 The shampoo bottles thrown out every year in the U.S. alone could fill 1,164 football fields!